-If you’ve ever had a conversation about website content with me, you’ve probably heard me say that a business website’s homepage should be a bit like a magazine front cover.
-OK, so it’s a natural comparison for me, given my background in journalism.
+If you’ve ever had a conversation about website content with Rin, you’ve probably heard her say that a business website’s homepage should be a bit like a magazine front cover.
+OK, so it’s a natural comparison for her, given her background in journalism.
 But it’s also very apt.

 Let’s break the analogy down a bit further…

 What’s the first thing you notice when you look at the front cover of a magazine?
 Given that the human brain is designed to interpret visual information rather than written text, it’s probably the cover image.

 Whether it’s Sheryl Sandberg or Cristiano Ronaldo, an indulgent dessert, colourful craft project, prize-winning trout or the Aston Martin V8 Vantage, the choice of cover star (human or not) is the first clue as to what the magazine is about.

 Take away: The imagery on your website’s homepage is a vital part of helping your visitor understand what they’re going to find ‘inside’ the rest of the site.